KL-HH/linux-course/h5_Alice_and_Bob.md

 So in the end, what I did in simple words...
 1. I createad a key
 2. Alice created a key.
 3. We exhcanged the public key info.
 Alice saved my key as trustworthy.
-She wrote me a message and sent it to me.
+She writes me a message and encrypts it before sending it to me.
-4. I managed to open the message with my key (after Alice encrypted it, only I can open it).
+4. I managed to open the message and encrypt the message with my key (after Alice encrypted it, only I can open it).

 Very hard assignment for my technical skills...